 4. Mild Injuries Heal: In many cases, damage to the main ligaments in the knee will heal on their own if treated properly at home in time.
 Home care techniques like resting the knee, icing it, compressing it and elevating it are very useful, and may also help to speed the recovery process.
 Similarly to the R.I.C.E. method commonly used for runners knee treatment, this combination of injury recovery measures may be more than adequate over a period of days to heal the injury.

 5. Alternative Treatments are Available: For people that have an injury to a knee ligament that is not appropriate for surgical repair but that has not been responsive to home treatments, other medical technologies like whole body cryotherapy may be able to help bring pain relief and speed healing.
 Harnessing the same power of ice baths and cold packs, cryo saunas envelop the entire body except the head with liquid supercooled gases for short periods of time.
 The process chills the external portions of the body immensely, prompting the body to release beneficial chemicals and start processes required for healing.
-The procedure is popular in elite sports therapy and with a wide variety of athletes who find that it’s a safe, effective and comfortable way to speed recovery from performance and injuries, too.
+The affordable procedure (prices start at only $29) is popular in elite sports therapy and with a wide variety of athletes who find that it’s a safe, effective and comfortable way to speed recovery from performance and injuries, too.

-6. It May not be Just the Ligaments: Knee ligament injuries are not uncommon, but something else that is not uncommon may be overlooked in some individuals.
+6. It May not be Just the Ligaments: Knee ligament injuries for athletes are not uncommon, but something else that is not uncommon may be overlooked in some individuals.
 Sometimes, damage to the ligaments that are found in the knee can also come with other related injuries such as those to the meniscus that can not only change the types of treatment used, but also affect healing and recovery time.

 7. Support Devices Can Reduce Pain and Prevent Further Injury: Though compresses can help to reduce pain and swelling, both crutches and braces can also be useful treatment tools for knee ligament injuries.
 One of the most common symptoms of damage to ligaments in the knee is an inability to put weight on the affected leg, and crutches can be very useful in these cases.
 Braces and straps can help provide support and prevent unnatural movement in the knee, which is helpful since knee ligament injuries can come with a feeling of looseness as well.
 Both types of devices are also incredibly useful in preventing further injury which can dramatically increase healing time or further complicate treatment measures.